willviles/Immerse/README.md

 }
 ```

-For most animations which run when the section is scrolled to, and reset when the section is removed from view, only the timeline function need be defined.
-The animation defaults do the rest.
+For most animations (which run when the section is scrolled to and reset when the section is removed from view), only the timeline function need be defined.
+Every other value may be left to default.

-For more information about using the GSAP, visit <a href="http://greensock.com/gsap" title="GreenSock Animation Platform Official Website" target="_blank">the official GreenSock Animation Platform website</a>.
+For more information about using GSAP, visit <a href="http://greensock.com/gsap" title="GreenSock Animation Platform Official Website" target="_blank">the official GreenSock Animation Platform website</a>.

 ## Attributes

-Section attributes allow for individual values to be changed on a per-section basis and trigger an event when changed.
+Section attributes allow for individual values to be changed on a per-section basis and trigger a listenable event when changed.
 The following example will demonstrate how easy it is to change navigation colour through each section of your site, with just one attribute.

 #### Default attribute value